outtherenz/advertisements/promotions/out-there-business-solutions-payroll-promotion.md

 ## About Out There Payroll and Builda Price

-Your labour hours collected in Builda Price from timesheets will be automatically fed to the Out There Payroll Service.
-When your payroll comes around, your payroll will be automatically processed.
+The labour hours you collect in Builda Price from timesheets are automatically fed into the Out There Payroll Service.
+When your payroll comes around, your payroll is automatically processed.

 ## How do I get integrated?

-Easy, simply get registered with Out There Payroll by [clicking here](#).
-Once you're setup, your payroll will be managed automatically.
+Easy.
+Simply get registered with Out There Payroll by [clicking here](#).
+Once you're setup, your payroll is managed automatically.